aws-samples/aws-incident-response-playbooks/playbooks/Amazon Bedrock AgentCore Playbooks/IRP-AgentCoreToolAbuse.md

      "Condition": { "StringNotEquals": { "aws:PrincipalArn": "<IR role ARN>" } }
    }
    ```

+   > **Action-coverage notes.** `InvokeAgentRuntimeCommand` / `InvokeAgentRuntimeCommandShell` are the interactive command / command-shell surfaces (the shell runs over a WebSocket stream) — without them in the deny set an attacker keeps a hands-on-keyboard execution path after the block; `InvokeAgentRuntimeWithWebSocketStreamForUser` is the on-behalf-of-user variant of the WebSocket stream and must be denied alongside `InvokeAgentRuntimeWithWebSocketStream`. `InvokeBrowser` is a confirmed live operation but, as of 2026-06, is not yet enumerated in the IAM service-authorization reference — verify the `bedrock-agentcore:InvokeBrowser` action string resolves in your account before relying on this deny to block it (if it does not yet, scope containment via `StartBrowserSession`/session-stop instead).

 4. **Break established WebSocket and AGUI streams at the network layer**
    SCP-based denial only blocks *new* API calls — existing TCP connections persist until one side closes.
 Deleting the Runtime endpoint forces closure of established streams by removing the endpoint they are connected to.
 The CLI parameter is `--endpoint-name`, **not** `--endpoint-identifier`.
 For persistent external connections from VPC-mode resources, also apply a VPC NACL deny rule — NACLs are stateless and immediately drop packets on established connections.